ensst6/Udacity_DSND_FinalProject/README.md

 Variables with significant univariate associations with EMR availability and use were placed into multivariate logistic regression machine learning models.
 The most parsimonious models which maximized precision and recall were determined, and the odds ratio of each final variable for predicting either EMR availability or use was calculated and examined.
 This process, including narrative, Python code, and textual description/analysis, is contained in `DSND_Final_Analysis.ipynb`.

-A technical blog post describing the data, methodology, results, and conclusions is posted [here](get blog post URL).
+A technical blog post describing the data, methodology, results, and conclusions can be found [on Medium](https://ens59327.medium.com/patient-electronic-medical-record-adoption-in-the-us-f961c9b95a96).

 ## Dependencies
 See `requirements.txt`.